Race to Alaska Explained

 Victoria, BC to Ketchikan, AK (710 miles)

 Racers start in Victoria at high noon on Thursday, June 11th, and continue until they reach Ketchikan—or are tapped out by the sweep boat.
-Other than two waypoints along the way, Seymour Narrows and Bella Bella, there is no official course.
+Other than a waypoint at Bella Bella, there is no official course.
 To quote the bard, You can go your own way.

 If this sounds like your brand of whiskey, R2AK is the race for you.